Strong nonlinear thermoelectricity generation and close-to-Carnot efficient heat engines in Superconductor-Insulator-2D electron gas junctions

-In general, all the IV curves shown in Fig.\ref{fig2} include an area where $W=IV<0$, corresponding to the generation of thermoelectric power.
-For large negative $V$, the IV curves show an Ohmic behavior, as in standard superconducting tunnel junctions, while for large positive $V$, they reach a constant value.
-Each result we show is also valid for a p-doped 2DEG, with appropriate sign corrections.\\
+In general, all the $IV$ curves shown in Fig. \ref{fig2} include an area where $W=IV<0$, corresponding to the generation of thermoelectric power, induced by the temperature gradient $\Ts-\Tx=0.69 T_c$.
+For large negative $V$, the $IV$ curves show an Ohmic behavior, as expected, while for large positive $V$, they reach a constant value.
+Each result we show is also valid for a p-doped 2DEG, with appropriate sign corrections.\\ Now, we show the peculiarities of every different $E_c$ regime shown in Fig. \ref{fig2}.\\